indutny/fft.js/README.md

 ```

 `realTransform` fills just the left half of the `out`, so if the full
-spectrum is needed (which is symmetric):
+spectrum is needed (which is symmetric), do the following:
 ```js
 f.completeSpectrum(out);
 ```